probe-lab/go-kademlia/examples/README.md

 # Examples

-This folder contains Kademlia examples built with this repository.
+This folder contains DHT examples built with this repository.

 ## Featured examples